-The Supplementary Planning Document (SPD) aims to better manage the provision of HMOs in Halton whilst, improving the standards of accommodation that is provided and reducing detrimental impacts on the neighbours.
-The SPD will assist in the interpretation of national and local planning policy and set out good practice for planning outcomes.
+This Supplementary Planning Document (SPD) acknowledges the findings of the above report and informs the reader of the key requirements of HMOs within Halton.
+This document aims to support the improvement in HMO accommodation that is provided and reduce detrimental impacts on the neighbours.
+The SPD provides an interpretation of national and local planning policy and outlines good practice for planning outcomes.